TimurIbr/fizzbuzz/README.md

 This is a task from class.

 Task:
-1 - Read a number sequance
+1 - Read a posotove number sequance
 2 - Write the sequance withe the following changes:
 	a) If the number is dividable by 3 - write FIZZ instead
 	b) If the number is dividable by 5 - write BUZZ instead